You can view the migration Custom Resources (CRs) and download logs to troubleshoot a failed migration.

-The Cluster Application Migration (CAM) tool creates the following Custom Resources (CRs):
+The Migration Toolkit for Containers (MTC) creates the following Custom Resources (CRs):

-The MigPlan CR describes the source and target clusters, repository, and namespace(s) being migrated.
+The MigPlan CR describes the source and target clusters, replication repository, and namespaces being migrated.
 It is associated with 0, 1, or many MigMigration CRs.

 Deleting a MigPlan CR deletes the associated MigMigration CRs.

-BackupStorageLocation (configuration, CAM cluster): Location of Velero backup objects
+BackupStorageLocation (configuration, MTC cluster): Location of Velero backup objects

-VolumeSnapshotLocation (configuration, CAM cluster): Location of Velero volume snapshots
+VolumeSnapshotLocation (configuration, MTC cluster): Location of Velero volume snapshots

-A MigMigration CR is created every time you stage or migrate data.
+MigMigration (action, MTC cluster): Migration, created every time you stage or migrate data.
 Each MigMigration CR is associated with a MigPlan CR.